 Status in Wild

-This cat is assessed as Endangered by the IUCN Red List of Threatened Species™.
+This cat is assessed as Endangered by the IUCN Red List of Threatened Species™ (Update Dec 2017: now Vulnerable which is less severe.
+This surprises me.).
 This may be too generous an assessment as the fishing cat is rarely photographed in camera traps despite good efforts.
 A shock may be about to arrive in respect of population size which appears to be lower than estimated.
 Population is declining.
 Habitat destruction is the main threat to survival.

 Not common in zoos.
 33 in all of N. American and Europe.
 Probably inbred threatening sustainability of captive population.
 Wildcats do badly in captivity in general.